actionhero/actionhero/tutorials/typescript.md

 - localize (method that accepts a string and a connection)
 - watchFileAndAct / unWatchAllFiles (methods)

+### Removed from the API object with no replacement:

+- utils

 * `api.config.general.id` is removed.

 ### The API object